-3.2 Executive Headteacher / Headteacher
+3.2 The Headteacher

-The Executive Headteacher / Headteacher is responsible for health and safety day-to-day.
+The Headteacher is responsible for health and safety day-to-day.
 This involves:

-- Implementing the health and safety policy - Ensuring there is enough staff to safely supervise pupils - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Reporting to the governing board on health and safety matters - Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff - Ensuring all risk assessments are completed and reviewed - Monitoring cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary
+- Implementing the health and safety policy - Ensuring there is enough staff to safely supervise pupils - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Reporting to the Executive Central Team on health and safety matters

+- Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff - Ensuring all risk assessments are completed and reviewed - Monitoring cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary

-In the Executive Headteacher's / Headteacher's absence, the Head of School / Deputy Headteacher assumes the above day-to-day health and safety responsibilities.
+In the Headteacher's absence, the Assistant Headteacher assumes the above day-to-day health and safety responsibilities.